 The GC chair shall contact the Senate Council and request the SC identify an individual to serve as the liaison from the Senate Council to serve as a voting member of the GC.
 The liaison from the Senate Council is not necessarily from within the Senate Council’s membership.

-Ex Officio Nonvoting Members
+Nonvoting Ex Officio Members

-Graduate School associate deans are ex officio nonvoting members of the GC.
+Graduate School associate deans are nonvoting ex officio members of the GC.
+[US: 9/11/2023]

 Election